The Blog Social

 • The free version works great for most bloggers

 I’ve used Smush on my own WordPress website for years!
-If you want a reliable way to optimize images on your website, this tool is super effective.
+If you want a reliable way to optimise images on your website, this tool is super effective.

 This oddly-named plugin is seriously powerful.
-It optimizes your images locally on your server, which means you keep full control of your files.
+It optimises your images locally on your server, which means you keep full control of your files.

 What makes it awesome: